 Highlights: Established in 1879 as the archives of the Bureau of American Ethnology, the NAA's holdings include ethnological and linguistic documents concerning North American Indians collected by the Smithsonian Institution since the 1850's and by federal geological surveys during the 1870's.
 George Gibbs, John Wesley Powell, and Franz Boas are among the very many anthropologists who contributed to the collection.
 Archaeological documents include materials of Cyrus Thomas' survey of mounds east of the Rocky Mountains, periodic reports of the Work Projects Administration, and the records of the River Basin Surveys, as well as materials of individual archaeologists and a collection of so-called "grey" literature.
-There is also a large photograph collection of original glass film negatives and vintage prints, the largest and best documented collection of 19th century Plains Indian drawings on paper (including ledger book drawings).
+There is also a large photograph collection of original glass film negatives and vintage prints, the largest and best documented collection of 19th-century Plains Indian drawings on paper (including ledger book drawings).
 There is a small but important collection of sound recordings, including material collected by John P. Harrington, James Henri Howard, and John Lyle Fischer.
 The NAA also houses over 23,000 items of artwork, most of North American origin produced by native people.
 More recent acquisitions include documents and photographs concerning cultures in all parts of the world.
 Collections of surprising richness can be found for virtually all parts of the world.
-Large portions of the Archives records serve to document the Department of Anthropology's extensive ethnological, archaeological, and physical anthropology collections.
-Researchers will find complementary film, video, sound and photographic collections in the Human Studies Film Archives.

 National Anthropological Archives